Monday, June 29, 2020

 When events such as the COVID-19 pandemic toss a wrench into the gears of the economy, lenders get scared.
 Even with government guarantees of payment to the lender in case of debtor default, money sources ranging from banks to brokers to crowdfunding sites prefer borrowers who will be able and willing to pay back the loan.

-Some of this is what you’d expect as indicators of future default.
+Some of this you’d expect as indicators of future default.
 Pleas which include tales of financial hardship and profound discouragement are understandably cause for the lender’s concern.
 Chronic pessimism or depression disrupts the ability to earn sufficient income to make loan payments over the long term.

 Mentions of God or family and a sense of high time pressure in the phrasing aren’t such obvious flags, but the research found them to also be telling.
 Among the more than 120,000 loan requests included in the study, talk of God and family seemed to be primarily intended to get into the good graces of the lender.
 The implication is of an effort to divert attention from the flawed quality of the application, which would account for why use of this phrasing portends payment default.